Phil King (Texas politician): Legislative history

 King has supported legislation that would institute parental notification and parental consent.

 In the regular and then the three special legislative sessions of 2003, King authored the congressional redistricting legislation favored by the Republican Party, which won more than 55 percent of the total votes cast in thirty-two separate congressional races in the 2002 midterm elections even though the Republican Party obtained just fifteen of the U.S. House seats.
 The result gave the Texas delegation to the U.S. House a temporary 21–11 Republican majority.
 After the 2006 elections, that margin was reduced to 19–13 Republican and after 2008, 20-12 Republican.

 In 2005, King was the House sponsor of Senate Bill 5, which deregulated Texas telecommunications laws and banned Texas cities from participating in projects that offer free wi-fi in airports and public spaces.

 King was involved in other legislative matters, including the testing of high school athletes for steroid use, and methods for preventing the circumvention of the parental notification law by abortion clinics.
 In 2011, he sponsored Senate Bill 14 which required proof of U.S. citizenship by voters at the time of registration.

 King authored a bill in the Texas House, HB 347 of the 86th Session, to ban the process of forced annexation by cities over suburban and rural areas.
 The bill will require a Texas city to get the approval of the people and businesses that are affected by the annexation.
 It passed both chambers of the Texas legislature and was signed by Governor Greg Abbott on May 24, 2019.

+In 2023, King introduced SB 1515 of the 88th Session of the Texas Senate, which would require that the Ten Commandments be displayed in every classroom of every public school in Texas.
+The bill failed to pass.

+It was later passed in 2025 as Texas Senate Bill 10.

 Personal life

 Prior to his legislative service, King was a captain in the Fort Worth Police Department.
 He was also an instructor at Dallas Baptist University which is his alma mater, and he served as a justice of the peace in Parker County, Texas.
-He currently serves as an officer in the Texas State Guard.
+He currently serves as an officer in the Texas State Guard, but never served in the U.S. Armed Forces.

 King obtained his Bachelor of Arts and M.B.A. degrees (1980 and 1986) from Dallas Baptist University in Dallas.
 He also attended Texas Wesleyan University where he obtained his Juris Doctor degree.
 King and his wife, Terry, are active members of Trinity Bible Church in Weatherford.
 The couple have six children and sixteen grandchildren.